-IELTS has begun a phased reopening of testing in China in agreement with NEEA (National Education Examinations Authority) based on the domestic Covid-19 containment provision and local IELTS test centres’ situation.
+IELTS has begun a phased reopening of testing in China in agreement with NEEA (National Education Examinations Authority) based on the domestic Covid-19 containment provision and local IELTS test centers’ situation.
 We now have:

-- Resumed computer-delivered IELTS and IELTS for UKVI tests from 9 July at three existing computer-delivered IELTS test centres in Shanghai, Guangzhou and Chongqing; meanwhile we are opening a new test computer-delivered IELTS venue in Shanghai.
+- Resumed computer-delivered IELTS and IELTS for UKVI tests from 9 July at three existing computer-delivered IELTS test centers in Shanghai, Guangzhou and Chongqing; meanwhile we are opening a new test computer-delivered IELTS venue in Shanghai.

 - Resumed paper-based IELTS tests gradually from 11 July at 12 test venues across China.

 All other testing venues remain closed for the time being due to epidemic control requirements.
-Test takers who are unable to access a test centre will receive a credit to their personal registration account.
+Test takers who are unable to access a test center will receive a credit to their personal registration account.
 See full details here.

 The health of our test takers and staff is our key priority.

-If you have been in contact with a person suspected to have been exposed to novel Coronavirus, or if you are unwell, have a cough or fever, or are showing signs of being short of breath, please contact your test centre to reschedule your test or to arrange a refund.
+If you have been in contact with a person suspected to have been exposed to novel Coronavirus, or if you are unwell, have a cough or fever, or are showing signs of being short of breath, please contact your test center to reschedule your test or to arrange a refund.

 We request that test takers follow official advice, including required self-isolation or quarantine restrictions in the country where they are taking the test.